qiusu88/test/rfc5246-tls.md

    A TLS connection state is the operating environment of the TLS Record Protocol.
 It specifies a compression algorithm, an encryption algorithm, and a MAC algorithm.
-In addition, the parameters for these algorithms are known: the MAC key and the bulk encryption keys for the connection in both the read and the write directions.
+In addition, the parameters for these algorithms are known: the MAC key and the bulk[大批的，大量的] encryption keys for the connection in both the read and the write directions.
    Logically, there are always four connection states outstanding: the current read and write states, and the pending read and write states.